For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 There are circumstances in which previous convictions can be raised in court, but students should still assume – for the Coventry University media law test – that it is not safe to mention them in reports.

-There are also circumstances in which the media might escape prosecution for reporting on previous convictions while a case is active (see page 74 of Quinn’s Law for Journalists, 4th edition).
+There are also circumstances in which the media might escape prosecution for reporting on previous convictions while a case is active.
 Again, students should disregard this for the purpose of the Coventry law test, and assume it is not safe.

 ‘Mr Smith said he would protest his innocence’

 Work it out: all they are saying is that they will plead not guilty, and a jury will know this anyway right from the start of a trial, so it can hardly prejudice that trial.
 If they later plead guilty, the fact that they previously denied the charges makes no difference.
-And people are not “tried” when they plead guilty: the case goes straight to sentencing.
-So there is no trial to prejudice (but beware: are there other charges that are denied?
-If so, there will still be a trial).
+But if you report that they planned to plead guilty, and they change their mind, you’ve prejudiced the case.

 Reports not linked to a trial